 The two pictures above are rigid trucks with a tipper, but it could be a prime mover with a tipping trailer.

-Tow trucks: They either have a winch and ramps to allow the driver to pull an incapacitated vehicle onto the ramp and take it away, or larger tow trucks with heavy duty hooks can be used to tow buses and other trucks.
+Tow trucks: They either have a winch and ramps to allow the driver to pull an incapacitated vehicle onto the ramp and take it away, or larger tow trucks with heavy-duty hooks can be used to tow buses and other trucks.

 Configurations

 There are several different configurations of trucks so, while the purpose of the truck is mentioned above, a specific truck could have a number of different configurations.
-For example, a chiller truck could be a light vehicle (i.e. drive on a class 1 car licence), a rigid heavy vehicle, semitrailer or b-train in either curtainside or hardside.
+For example, a chiller truck could be a light vehicle (i.e. drive on a class 1 car licence), a rigid heavy vehicle, a semitrailer or a b-train in either curtainside or hardside.

 Rigid trucks